hdgarau/common/README.md

 #### Description

 Is a class with static methods.
-The one return a date (type \Datetime) from a date and period indicated.<br>
+That one return a date (type \Datetime) from a date and period indicated.<br>
 Some options are:
 - days
 - weeks